So, like many of you, I used to suffer from insomnia.

 Sure.

-Everybody's talking about fake news, as you said, right?
+So, on the Hill, I believe this was on Tuesday, everybody's talking about fake news, as you said, right?

 And I said, Well, what about fake narratives?

-What about false narratives that an an administration willingly sells to reporters that are more than willing to buy it?
+What about false narratives that an administration willingly sells to reporters that are more than willing to buy it?

 He's the deputy national security advisor.

-Uh Ben Rhodes is also the brother of David Rhodes, who is the president of uh CBS News.
+Ben Rhodes is also the brother of David Rhodes, who is the president of CBS News, just in a strange coincidence.

-So all that said, Ben Rhodes talks to the New York Times and openly boasts about how he can dupe reporters, how they're only twenty-seven years old, how they know nothing about anything, and how we're gonna sell this around as if we're talking to moderate over there instead of the Moolas who are really in control, and we're gonna say this and that, and we know exactly what reporters to go to, and we know exactly which ones are gonna say exactly what we want them to say.
+So, all that said, Ben Rhodes talks to the New York Times and openly boasts about how he can dupe reporters, how they're only 27 years old, how they know nothing about anything, and how we're going to sell this Iran as if we're talking to moderate over there instead of the Moolahs who are really in control.

-And you say, Oh, come on, Joe, it doesn't really happen.
+And you say, oh, come on, Joe, it doesn't really happen.

 Well, WikiLeaks proved that happened, right?

-I mean, we saw By the way, are you and I like the only people in the media that paid any attention to WikiLeaks?
+By the way, are you and I like the only people in the media that paid any attention to WikiLeaks?

-Because it certainly seems uh a lot of the exposure of the media here was ignored by the media because it was all of them.
+Because it certainly seems a lot of the exposure of the media here was ignored by the media because it was all of them.

 Well, that's the thing, right?

-They'd be forced to cover what we talked about before, that little circle of friends that even if you don't work with them at your organization, I can't cover John Harwood advising the Clinton campaign.
+They'd be forced to cover what we talked about before, that little circle of friends, that even if you don't work with them at your organization, I can't cover John Harwood advising the Clinton campaign.

 He's a friend of mine.